Ko Phi Phi Don: 2004 tsunami

-More than 1,000 people died 26 December 2004, when a tsunami struck the island.
+More than 1,000 people died on 26 December 2004, when a tsunami struck the island.

 Lohdalum Bay was hit the hardest, with the majority of the bungalows and restaurants along the beach destroyed.
 There is a memorial for those killed in the tsunami on the beach facing Lohdalum Bay.
-Every year, there is a small memorial service where family members and friends come to pay their respects and talk about those they lost.
+Every year, there is a small memorial service where family members and friends come to pay their respects and share memories of those they lost.
 A moment of silence is observed at the time the tsunami hit.

-There were three waves: the first one flooded Lohdalum Bay, the second destroyed all of the wooden buildings and the third and largest ruined stone buildings as if they were made of sand.
-The whole tsunami lasted for only three minutes (from 10:29–10:32) but it nearly destroyed the whole island.
+There were three waves: the first flooded Lohdalum Bay, the second destroyed all the wooden buildings, and the third, and largest, ruined stone buildings as if they were made of sand.
+The tsunami lasted only three minutes (from 10:29 to 10:32), but it nearly destroyed the entire island.